You want smart political talk without the meltdowns?

 That was it.

-And the rest of the he literally, this is not a joke.
+And the rest of the day, he literally, this is not a joke.

-Golden girls?
+Golden Girls.

 Did Golden Girls make it?

-Manics was a big show with him.
+Manix was a big show with him.

-And uh we go from that to a guy going a mile a minute, getting a thousand things done a day.
+And we go from that to a guy going a mile a minute, getting a thousand things done a day.

-You know, um this is not a joke.
+You know, this is not a joke.

 The people on the White House correspondence are telling me they can't take this.

-They just for the last four years, all you had to do, you could sit at your desk, you have coffee, you could watch TV, you do everything you want.
+They just, for the last four years, all you had to do, you could sit at your desk, you have coffee, you could watch TV, you do everything you want.

 And then 20 minutes later, you're back at your desk.

-They got a nice uh cafeteria in the White House, you eat, you hang out, you talk to each other.
+You eat, you hang out, you talk to each other.

-Uh they can't take this now.
+They can't take this now.

 It's nonstop work.